Lanre-gabriel/2025-Bike-Sales-Dashboard-/README.md

 This dashboard highlights trends in

 - Bike purchases based on gender,
-- Car Ownership,
-- Age group,
+- Age groups,
+- Car ownership,
+- Commute distance and
 - Region.

 ## Key insights